 Before entering into any of these documents, you should think carefully about how you want your company to be run, and whether you have any specific requirements.
 For example – have you founded the company with a friend or family member?
 How have you paid yourself?
 Are you a sole director?
 These issues might seem less important than raising money, but you will need to consider them when drafting your company’s Articles and any shareholders’ or investors’ agreements.
 By ensuring your company’s documents are drafted properly from the outset, you can avoid complications and additional expenditure later on.
 It is important to remember that, once entered into, these documents may not be easily amended.

-Kingsley Napley’s Corporate and Commercial team can assist with drafting, reviewing, amending, and advising on the provisions of company documents.
-If you require assistance with any of the above, or would like to enquire about how else the team could help with your company’s affairs, please contact a member of the team, details of whom can be found here.
+Our Corporate and Commercial team can assist with drafting, reviewing, amending, and advising on the provisions of company documents.
+If you require assistance with any of the above, or would like to enquire about how else the team could help with your company’s affairs, please contact a member of the team.